 Not when there are thousands of free options available on the Internet.

-I’ll show you the 20 best places to get free fonts for your brand.
+I’ll show you the 19 best places to find a font for free.

 1. Font Freak